-If you see any excess of the glue, you can remove it using a tissue, but do it before the glue dries.
+If you see any excess glue, you can remove it using a tissue, but do it before the glue dries.

-Flip the speaker over and do the same on the bottom side of the speaker starting from the cone.
+#6.
+Flip the speaker over and do the same on the bottom side of the speaker, starting from the cone.

 Again, do not leave any uncovered part of the crack.
 In some cases, when a break on the speaker is big, and you have a powerful speaker like a subwoofer, you can add a second, bigger patch over the first one to make the cone stronger.

-The additional patch will not be needed in most of the typical car speakers.
+The additional patch will not be needed in most typical car speakers.

 When you have finished with glue, leave the speaker for a couple of hours in a ventilated place to allow the glue to dry completely.
 A good way is to leave the speaker in the garage overnight.

-Paint the patch if you want the color to match the rest of the cone.
+#7.
+Paint the patch if you want the colour to match the rest of the cone.

 Although cone painting may seem simple, do not apply a thick layer and try not to use paint that is too rigid when dry because it may crumble due to the speaker’s vibrations.

-Now you are done with the repair, and it is time to put the speaker back to the car.
+Now you are done with the repair, and it is time to put the speaker back in the car.

 How to Fix a Cracked Plastic Speaker Cone?